 In some Okinawan, Japanese and American systems the title "Shihan" is used at the 6th degree black belt level.
 The sixth degree level may be seen wearing a black belt with a half-inch red stripe on one side going down the middle.
 Shihan denotes the level of 'Master Instructor' or teacher of teachers which makes sense considering most people holding such a level usually teach black belt students who have black belts under them.

 The Seventh and Eighth Degree Black Belt levels are known as "Kyoshi", recognized teacher of teachers.
 Teachers at this level may also wear black belts with a three- quarter inch red stripe going down the middle.
-A recognized leader, organizer, teacher of other master level instructors.
+At this level the Sensei is a recognized leader, organizer, teacher of other master level instructors.
 This level is reserved for the very few individuals who dedicate their lives to the teaching of martial arts.
 A recognized leader and exemplary member of the martial arts community.

 The Ninth Degree Red Belt level often holds a teaching title of "Hanshi", which means "Model Teacher".
-In our system this level is reserved for the 'Soke' and most Senior Masters in the system.
+In our system this level is reserved for the most Senior Masters in the system.
 The ninth degree black belt level is considered a "Grandmaster" level and the holder of this rank may wear a red belt with a black border on the outer edge.
-Even with thirty five or forty years of training in the martial arts very few individuals ever attain this level.
+Even with forty years of training very few individuals ever attain this level.

 The Tenth Degree Red Belt level is reserved for the "Founder or Inheritor" of our system.
-Teachers at this level wear a solid red belt and refered to by the honorable title of 'Hanshi', Teacher by Example.
-Besides meeting the requirements indicated above, to attain this level one should be 55 years of age with approximately 40 years training and, of course, considered a respected member of the martial arts community.
+Teachers at this level wear a solid red belt and referred to by the honorable title of 'Hanshi', Teacher by Example.
+Besides meeting the requirements indicated above, to attain this level one is expected to be a muture-elderly individual with 50 years training and, of course, considered a respected member of the martial arts community.
 Persons holding this level are considered to have contributed and furthered the teachings of martial arts to a level of unquestionable accomplishments and recognition.
-There can only one "Tenth Dan" in our system at a time!
+There can only one "Tenth Dan" in the system at a time!